|Degrees:||B.A. & M.A. (University of Western Ontario), Ph.D. (University of British Columbia)|

 |Office:||475 St. Patrick's Building|

-My research has focused around four areas lately.
-The first has to do with the development, impact, and socio-political consequences of the cultural production known today under the label of Art Deco.
+My research has focused around a few areas.
+One has to do with the development, impact, and socio-political consequences of the cultural production known today under the label of Art Deco.
 My work has looked at sites in Canada, the United States, and India, ranging in scale from a radio in a living room to a skyscraper, NHL hockey arena to super-cinema, and emphasizing the vast reach and cosmopolitan quality of this mode of design.
-I am currently co-editing with Dr. Bridget Elliott (Western University) the Routledge Research Companion to Art Deco.
+I recently co-edited with Dr. Bridget Elliott (Western University) the Routledge Research Companion to Art Deco.

 ARTH 1201 History and Theory of Architecture 2: 1600 to the present